Tyler Oliveira: 2023–present: Interview and investigative videos

-In September 2024, Oliveira posted on Twitter several interviews of Springfield, Ohio residents about Haitian residents in the city.
-Several interviewees repeated stories of Haitians eating pets without evidence, and one interviewee told Oliveira that he saw police pull over Haitian immigrants with a hundred cats in a white van who admitted that they were eating them, a claim not corroborated by the police.
-In one video published by Oliveira, an interviewee called his Haitian neighbor a racial slur.
-He posted a video to YouTube about Springfield shortly after, with AI-generated images and memes interspersed between interviews, gaining 4.5 million views within ten days.
-The video also featured recordings unrelated to Springfield, including the arrest of a woman in Canton, Ohio, for eating a cat and gang members marching in a street in Haiti.
-A Haitian interviewee said that he was falsely portrayed as a reckless driver, and the cover image featured a different Haitian man that was altered to show the man holding a cat.
-Several news outlets noted Oliveira as a part of a larger trend of right-wing influencers who traveled to Springfield based on false allegations of Haitian immigrants eating pets.
-He also interviewed the Lee County Sheriff's Office in August 2024.
+In September 2024, Oliveira posted on X (formerly Twitter) a series of interviews with residents of Springfield, United States, focused on Haitian residents in the city.
+Several interviewees made unsubstantiated claims about Haitian immigrants eating pets, and one interviewee told Oliveira that he had seen police pull over Haitian immigrants carrying a hundred cats in a white van who admitted to eating them—a claim not corroborated by police.
+In one video, an interviewee called his Haitian neighbour a "sand monkey", a racial slur.
+Oliveira subsequently posted a YouTube video about Springfield interspersed with AI-generated images and memes, which attracted 4.5 million views within ten days.
+The video also featured footage unrelated to Springfield, including the arrest of a woman in Canton, United States, for eating a cat and gang members marching in a street in Haiti.
+A Haitian interviewee stated he had been falsely depicted as a reckless driver; the video's cover image featured a separate Haitian man whose image had been digitally altered to show him holding a cat.
+Multiple news outlets identified Oliveira as part of a broader trend of right-wing influencers who travelled to Springfield based on debunked allegations about Haitian immigrants.

-On December 24, 2024, YouTuber Vince Vintage published a video titled: "Exposing Tyler Oliveira… YouTube's Biggest Liar", criticizing Tyler Oliveira's content and style of journalism for journalistic deception, bias, and racism.
-Oliveira acknowledged that some B-roll footage was misrepresented but argued that it did not invalidate the message of his content.

-In late October 2025, Oliveira posted a series of videos documenting his participation in the Gorehabba festival, which quickly went viral across social media platforms.
-The videos received mixed reactions, with some online users and commentators criticizing the videos as culturally insensitive or sensationalized.
-Several commentators noted that Oliveira’s portrayal had given the impression that the cow-dung ritual represented wider Indian or Diwali practices, even though the event is specific to a single village and is not observed elsewhere in India.
-A few reports also noted that Oliveira had previously faced similar criticism over his coverage of social issues in India, and compared the reception of the Gorehabba video to his earlier controversies.
+In late October 2025, Oliveira posted a series of videos documenting his participation in the Gorehabba festival, an Indian cow-dung rite specific to a single village in Karnataka.
+The videos quickly spread across social media platforms.
+Commentators criticized the videos as culturally insensitive and sensationalized, with several noting that Oliveira's presentation gave the misleading impression that the cow-dung rite represented broader Indian or Diwali practices, even though the event is specific to a single village and is not observed elsewhere in India.
+Oliveira published a statement on social media that he described as an apology, characterizing it as sarcastic; he also asserted the coverage was not racist.